Jump: Search:

 A hands-on resource for developers, development managers in medium-sized to large MIS development shops, and everyone else who wants to use Visual Basic to tap the power of SQL Server.
 The enclosed CD-ROM contains sample code from the book, a sample database, code "building blocks" for users' own applications, white papers, and more.

-Focusing on Visual Basic 6's new data-access resources, this is the definitive guide to Microsoft's database development tools.
+Focusing on Visual Basic 6's data-access resources, this is the definitive guide to Microsoft's database development tools.
 If you're concerned with creating a way for a Visual Basic application or control to talk to an SQL Server back end, this book most likely has the answers you need.